snowdon-dev/node-llm-test/README.md

 solution with a generalized deterministic oracle is inherently difficult—it is magic, or it may require an LLM prone to false positives and negatives.
-To maintain linear-time deterministic test assertions for novel solutions, precompute all possible outcomes based on the input words.
+To maintain linear-time deterministic test assertions for novel solutions, pre-compute all possible outcomes based on the input words.
 Alternatively, possible novel solution can be manually verified by humans, or simply considered incorrect.
 Importantly, providing a novel solution does not necessarily mean providing the correct solution—it may not correspond to the